cilium/hubble/CONTRIBUTING.md

 ## Contribution workflow

 Hubble uses GitHub for collaborative development.
-Note that this repository only hosts release artifacts for Hubble CLI.
-The actual code for Hubble CLI is in [Cilium GitHub repository] under [`hubble/` directory](https://github.com/cilium/cilium/tree/main/hubble).
-Please use GitHub issues to discuss proposals and use pull requests to suggest changes in [Cilium GitHub repository].
+Note that this repository only hosts release artifacts for the Hubble CLI.
+The actual code for Hubble (CLI, server, Relay, metrics) is in the Cilium GitHub repository under [`hubble/`](https://github.com/cilium/cilium/tree/main/hubble), [`hubble-relay/`](https://github.com/cilium/cilium/tree/main/hubble-relay) and [`pkg/hubble/`](https://github.com/cilium/cilium/tree/main/pkg/hubble) directories.
+Please use GitHub issues to discuss proposals and use pull requests to suggest changes in Cilium GitHub repository.

 For more information see the [Cilium Development Guide](https://docs.cilium.io/en/latest/contributing/development/) and the [Hubble-specific notes](https://docs.cilium.io/en/latest/contributing/development/hubble/).